OpenTechStrategies/ots-doctools/README.md

 The top-level `Makefile` in your document's source tree -- remember, that's a different tree from this one -- should be a copy of the file `ext-Makefile` here.
 If you got the document tree from us, that will already be the case.
-Then run
+Just run

       $ make